Understanding Elder Abuse

-During the 20th Century, the number of Americans age 65 or older increased dramatically and will continue to do so in the first half of this century.
-In 2007, one in eight Americans was in this age group, and by the year 2050, the number of Americans age 65 or older is expected to increase to over 80 million.
+During the 20th century, the number of Americans age 65 or older increased dramatically and will continue to do so in the first half of this century.
+Today, 48 million Americans are 65+, and by the year 2040, the number of Americans age 65 or older is expected to increase to 82 million.
 Older adults who are frail or the oldest old, those 85 or older, are the fastest growing population segment in the United States.
 In 2010 the oldest old numbered 5.7 million.
-By 2050 this number is expected to increase to 19 million or 24% of older adults and 5% of the total United States population.
-Additionally, older adults who are minorities will represent 24% of the older adult population in 2020 (U.S. Department of Health and Human Services, 2010).
+By 2040 this number is expected to increase to 14 million.
+Additionally, older adults who are minorities will represent 24% of the older adult population in 2020.
+Source: A Profile of Older Americans 2016.

 What does this mean for our Communities?

-Most older adults live outside of nursing homes; just 4% of those age 75-84 live in a nursing home.
-Many older adults live alone, including an estimated 50% of women age 75 and older (U.S. Department of Health and Human Services, 2010).
+Most older adults live outside of nursing homes; just 3% of people 65 and older live in nursing homes.
+Many older adults live alone, including almost half of women age 75 and older.
 As more people live to an older age, many face chronic illnesses and other limiting conditions that decrease their independence.
 Each older adult’s functionality and ability to remain independent in his or her home varies.
 Some may require assistance with activities of daily living (ADLs) from others such as family members, friends or home health aides; others can remain more independent.
 All older adults are vulnerable to the growing problem of elder abuse, neglect and exploitation.
 Vulnerability to all forms of abuse increases with cognitive impairment.